ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 ### BitSets

-A bitset is multi-value choice that is encoded to the wire as bits in an integer which represent the presence or not (1 vs 0).
+A bitset is multi-value choice that is encoded to the wire as bits in an integer which represent their presence or not (1 vs 0).
 Golang does not support bitsets and so they are represented in code as an array of boolean values.
 Again from the Car example the generated code looks like: